-After the Pope dies of a heart attack, the College of Cardinals, under the leadership of British Cardinal-Dean Thomas Lawrence, gathers in seclusion to elect his successor.
-The four main candidates are Aldo Bellini of the United States, a liberal in the vein of the late Pope; Joshua Adeyemi of Nigeria, a social conservative; Joseph Tremblay of Canada, a moderate within the Church; and Goffredo Tedesco of Italy, a staunch traditionalist.
+After the Pope dies of a heart attack, the College of Cardinals, under the leadership of Dean Thomas Lawrence, convenes to elect his successor.
+The four leading candidates are Aldo Bellini of the United States, a liberal in the vein of the late Pope; Joshua Adeyemi of Nigeria, a social conservative; Joseph Tremblay of Canada, a moderate; and Goffredo Tedesco of Italy, a staunch traditionalist.

-The day before the conclave, Janusz Woźniak, the Prefect of the Papal Household, claims that the late Pope demanded Tremblay's resignation on the night he died, which Tremblay denies, and Bellini makes it clear his position is to prevent Tedesco from becoming Pope.
-The College, meanwhile, is surprised by the last-minute arrival of Vincent Benitez, who was secretly named Archbishop of Kabul one year earlier.[a]
+Janusz Woźniak, the Prefect of the Papal Household, claims the late Pope demanded Tremblay's resignation on the night he died, which Tremblay denies, while Bellini tells his supporters his goal is to prevent Tedesco from becoming Pope.
+Meanwhile, Lawrence is surprised by the last-minute arrival of Archbishop Vincent Benitez of Kabul, whom the late Pope named cardinal in pectore the previous year.[a]

-Lawrence gives a homily encouraging the Collegio to embrace doubt and uncertainty, which some interpret as a declaration of his papal ambitions.
-In the first ballot, no candidate gets close to the required two-thirds majority; Adeyemi has a slight edge while Bellini and Lawrence split the liberal vote.
-In the next ballot, many cardinals consolidate behind Adeyemi to the chagrin of Bellini, who despises Adeyemi's homophobia.
-Meanwhile, Lawrence's assistant discovers Benitez was close to the late Pope, who paid for Benitez's plane ticket to Switzerland for a medical appointment that was later canceled.
+Lawrence gives a homily encouraging the college to embrace uncertainty, which some interpret as a declaration of his papal ambitions.
+Following the first ballot, no one obtains the required two-thirds majority, though Adeyemi has a slight edge and Bellini and Lawrence split the liberal vote.
+Raymond O'Malley, Lawrence's assistant, compiles background information on Benitez, during which he learns the late Pope paid for his plane ticket to Geneva for a canceled medical appointment.

 The set designers took great care to replicate the Sistine Chapel, though they took some artistic license with the Domus Sanctae Marthae.
 They made their set more prison-like to enhance dramatic tension because they felt that the real version was rather dull.
 Costume designers visited Gammarelli, Tirelli Costumi, and several museums in Rome as part of their research.
 For the cardinals' red attire, costume designer Lisy Christl opted for a hue used in 17th-century cardinal vestments, rather than one from modern-day ones, believing it be "far more beautiful and far easier for our eyes".[13]